Household Support Fund

 What won’t the fund be considered for?

 The fund cannot be used for payment of mortgage costs or to pay off debts.
+For advice with your finances please contact Citizen’s Advice.

 Can I still apply if I have no recourse to public funds?